 A later town plan of Jedburgh, surveyed in 1898, is published by Alan Godfrey Maps.
 The maps in this series are highly detailed having been taken from the original 1:2500 plans and reprinted at a scale of about 14inches:1mile.

 The town is also covered by an old Victorian one-inch to the mile Ordnance Survey map published by Caledonian Maps.
 The relevant sheet is sheet number 17 "Hawick & Jedburgh" which also includes Ancrum, Ashkirk, Bedrule, Bonchester, Cheviot Hills, Hobkirk, Lilliesleaf, Minto, Teviotdale and Watling Street.

 The National Records of Scotland holds the following as part of its collection of maps and plans:

 A roll book for the Jedburgh company of the Border Rifles, covering the dates 1870-1874, is now held at the Kings Own Scottish Borderers Regimental Museum, The Barracks, Berwick-upon-Tweed TD15 1DG. (source: National Register of Archives).

 The Borders Family History Society has published Poor Law Records CDs for Jedburgh Parish for 1852-1874 and 1875-1893.

 Here are some figures showing the parish's population through time:

 Published school histories include:

-Some records of the Jedburgh Burgh and Parochial Schoolmasters' Widows Fund are held at the National Archives of Scotland in Edinburgh.
-These consist of minutes for the years 1824-1872 and have NAS reference GD342. (source: National Register of Archives).
+Some records of the Jedburgh Burgh and Parochial Schoolmasters' Widows Fund are held at the National Records of Scotland in Edinburgh.
+These consist of minutes for the years 1824-1872 and have NRS reference GD342. (source: National Register of Archives).